 To do this effectively, you’ll want to find a quiet place where you know you won’t be disturbed.
 Find a comfy chair and gently close your eyes as you drift off into another reality.
 You will need to explore your imagination and utilize any and all facts that you’re aware of in the situation for you to utilize this technique proficiently.
 Once you have a clear idea of what the situation will look like, by visioning people, the details of the room/venue, and yourself, you can now move on to step four.

-Step four requires you to imagine what you thought out in step three and to rehearse in your mind exactly what you can do to cope effectively in the situation.
+Step four of this dialectical behavior therapy skill requires you to imagine what you thought out in step three and to rehearse in your mind exactly what you can do to cope effectively in the situation.
 You’ll want to rehearse your specific actions, your thoughts, what you will say, and how you will say it.
 Even more importantly than doing this is to rehearse coping effectively with new problems that may also arise.

 Then, you imagine yourself coping with the situation in whichever way you see fit.
 This may be you imagining yourself coming up with a witty and funny line to say after you flub your words so that you dispel any awkwardness that would have otherwise seeped into the room.
 You can also think of how you will bounce back if you happen to forget your train of thought mid-sentence or if you trip while walking onto the stage.